 Most other subjects are taught through topic work.
 We are careful to ensure that skills in each area are developed in an age-appropriate way, but the subjects are blended together.
 During 2017-18 we will be using Year B of the two year cycle.

 - Year 5/6 long term curriculum map

 For detailed plans, please click below.

-For more information about individual subjects, please click below:
+For more information about individual subjects, including our approach to each subject, please click below:

 - Art, Design and Technology